marcormun/lfg-backend/README.md

 DELETE /parties/:id --> Delete a party

+POST /parties/joinParty/:id --> Make a user join a party

+DELETE /parties/joinParty/:id --> Make a user leave a party

 ### Message

-GET /messages --> See all messages
+GET /messages/party/:id --> See all messages from a party

-GET /messages/:id --> See a message

 POST /messages --> Create a message